 Sensitivity assessment.
-Overall, a chronic change (2°C for a year) outside the normal range for a year may reduce recruitment and growth, resulting in a minor loss in the population of kelp, especially in winter months or in southern examples of the biotope.
+This biotope is distributed throughout the UK (Connor et al., 2004).
+Northern to southern Sea Surface Temperature (SST) ranges from 8-16°C in summer and 6-13°C in winter (Beszczynska-Möller & Dye, 2013).
+Overall, a chronic change (2°C for a year) outside normal range for a year may reduce recruitment and growth, resulting in a minor loss in the population of kelp, especially in winter months or in southern examples of the biotope.
 However, an acute change (5°C for a month; e.g. from thermal effluent) may result in loss of abundance of kelp or extent of the bed, especially in winter.
 Therefore, resistance to the pressure is considered 'Medium', and resilience 'Medium'.
 The sensitivity of this biotope to increases in temperature has been assessed as 'Medium'.

-Temperature decrease (local)

-High Q: High A: High C: High
+Temperature decrease (local) High Q: High A: High C: High High